arj03/ssb-browser-demo/README.md

 # Running locally

-For testing this in Chrome locally, one must run it with:
+For testing this in Chrome locally, Chrome must be started with with: --allow-file-access-from-files
---allow-file-access-from-files

 # Server